Ambassador Alaina B. Teplitz

 U.S.-Sri Lanka Relations

-The United States and Sri Lanka enjoy positive relations based on shared democratic traditions, growing security cooperation, and a common interest in the freedom of navigation and commerce, and the maintenance of a rules-based regional order.
-Current U.S policy in Sri Lanka aims to support Sri Lanka’s democratic institutions, encourage its economic development, counter terrorism, and to promote a free, open, and prosperous Indo-Pacific region.
+U.S.-Sri Lanka relations are based on shared democratic values and a rules-based regional and international order.
+Current U.S policy in Sri Lanka aims to support Sri Lanka’s democratic institutions, encourage its economic development, counter terrorism, and promote a free, open, and prosperous Indo-Pacific region.
+Both governments intend to promote further economic cooperation and exchanges in maritime security and safety, and agree to pursue joint initiatives to enhance security, stability, transparency, and economic opportunity for mutual benefit.

 U.S. Assistance to Sri Lanka